Click on a letter above to view the list of gems.

 More Information

-Mindat.org (Phosphosiderite)
+Mindat.org

-Webmineral.com (Phosphosiderite)
+Webmineral.com

 Phosphosiderite is a rare mineral found as minute crystals of pink or red.
 It is also found as massive or

 botryoidal forms suitable for cabochons.
 Phosphosiderite is similar in appearance to Sugilite.
 The pink, opaque massive material is currently being mined in Chile.
 This material is either solid pink, lavender or purple and may have yellow veins.
-It is known as "piedrea voga" (pink stone) as well as "la rosa voca" (pink rock).
+It is also known as "piedrea voga" (pink stone) as well as "la rosa voca" (pink rock).

 Phosphosiderite gems for sale: